 Step 4: Pay applicable fees.
 Fees to renew Concealed Weapon License.

-Step 5: Appointments are required for in-person transactions.
+Step 5: You must save your spot for in-person transactions.
 Click here for details.

 NOTE: Notary no longer required effective 7/1/16 – Legislation took effect on July 1, 2016 ending the requirement for notarization of all Florida Concealed Weapon or Firearm License renewal applications.
 Applications continue to be submitted under oath and subject to criminal penalties for falsification or misrepresentation pursuant to Section 837.306, Florida Statutes.